Typhoon Mangkhut Case Study

-Dozens of people were buried alive, and at least 22 died after a landslide engulfed two villages in the Philippines, triggered by the extreme weather conditions in the aftermath of Typhoon Mangkhut.
+Dozens of people were buried alive.
+At least 22 died after a landslide engulfed two villages in the Philippines, triggered by the extreme weather conditions in the aftermath of Typhoon Mangkhut.
 At least 30 houses were crushed under earth and rubble when a hillside collapsed in Naga, Cebu province.
 33 miners were confirmed dead and at least 29 missing after a landslide hit a mining site in Itogon in Benguet province, according to local reports.
 Trapped survivors sent texts for help.

 In Hong Kong, high-rise buildings swayed, and windows shattered when the typhoon made landfall.
 Transport services were suspended, with flights cancelled, trains stopped, and major roads closed.
 Vegetable prices soared in Hong Kong as the storm approached.
 Officials put the number of injured in Hong Kong at more than 200.
 Despite avoiding a direct hit, winds there reached more than 110mph and as water levels surged by almost 3.5m (12ft) in places.
 Authorities had issued their maximum alert, warning residents to stay indoors and away from windows to avoid flying debris.
 Most shops and public services were shut, and about 900 flights were cancelled at Hong Kong International Airport.

 At least six people died in China as a result of the typhoon.

 A storm surge struck the southern coast of China.

 There is concern over the typhoon’s economic cost, which has caused extensive damage to farmland in Cagayan, a key agricultural province in the Philipines.
 Francis Tolentino, a political adviser to President Rodrigo Duterte, told the BBC that he estimated only a fifth of produce there had been harvested in advance – threatening staples like rice and corn.

-In Hong Kong, the total economic losses in the province exceeded ¥4.2 billion (£464 million).
+In Hong Kong, the province’s total economic losses exceeded ¥4.2 billion (£464 million).
 The entire financial losses across China are estimated at ¥5.3 billion (£586 million)